St. Louis Paralysis Lawyer

 Call a St. Louis paraplegia accident attorney today at (314) 276-1681 for a free consultation or use our online contact form.

-Anyone who has experienced trauma to the head, neck or spine in a vehicle accident, fall, construction accident, heavy equipment accident, act of violence or personal injury accident may suffer a spinal cord injury leading to loss of movement and paralysis.
-Paralysis may occur immediately after a personal injury accident or it may develop gradually if there is bleeding in the spinal cord.
+Anyone who has experienced trauma to the head, neck, or spine in a vehicle accident, fall, construction accident, may suffer a spinal cord injury leading to loss of movement and paralysis.
+Paralysis may occur immediately after an incident or it may develop gradually if there is bleeding in the spinal cord.
 Four out of every five spinal cord injuries involve men, according to the National Institute of Neurological Disorders and Stroke.

 • Paraplegia involves paralysis of the lower half of the body, including loss of sensation and motion in both legs.
 Approximately 11,000 spinal cord injuries in the U.S. each year result in paraplegia, according to the Mayo Clinic.